shresthagrawal/detect-now/readme.md

 # DetectNow
-Artificial Intelligence (AI) to detect COVID-19 from cough sound recordings Our vision is that every coughing person can get tested for COVID-19 at zero costs directly from home.
+Using DeepLearning to detect COVID-19 from cough sound recordings Our vision is that every coughing person can get tested for COVID-19 at zero costs directly from home.
 An AI detects how likely you have COVID-19 simply from your cough sound recording.

 # Steps to Reproduce